Moving Large Appliances – Deep Freezer

 As a follow up to our article on how to move a refrigerator, in this article, we will discuss how to move a deep freezer.

-Step one: have a safe plan for the food you will be removing from the deep freezer
+Step 1: Have a safe plan for the food you will be removing from the deep freezer.

 This is obvious, but keep in mind that when you remove food from a deep freezer, you’ll need an action plan of what you’re going to do with it.
 In our article on how to pack kitchen food, we gave some tips, and discussed eating as much of your food as possible before moving day.